Oxford Canal: Revival

 The canal is now thriving.
 In the summer it is one of the most crowded canals on the network.

 Oxford Canal Walk

 The towpath of the canal, with a 5+1/2 mi extension from Hawkesbury Junction to Coventry on the towpath of the Coventry Canal, forms the 82 mi Oxford Canal Walk.
 The 10 mi stretch from Oxford to Kirtlington, where the Oxfordshire Way meets the canal, is also part of European walking route E2.
 The Canal Walk is popular with geocachers with many Geocache sites located alongside the canal.

+In literature

+In Colin Dexter's crime novel The Wench Is Dead, Inspector Morse solves, from his hospital bed, the supposed Oxford Canal murder of Joanna Franks in 1859.